 - Master smith Wade and merchant Herren from Dragon Age: Origins.

 - Apparently this is how Kanako and Suwako the two goddesses of the Moriya Shrine from Touhou work.
-Kanako is the one doing all the planning, strategy, and advertising to gather faith, while Suwako is the one doing the heavy work.
+Kanako is the one doing all the planning, strategy, and advertising to gather faith, while Suwako does the heavy lifting with her control over Mishaguji.

 - Steve Jobs and Steve Wozniak, founders of Apple.
 Not quite as clear-cut as the description might imply (they both had technical skills), but basically, Wozniak was the doer — plenty of technical knowledge but little interest in marketing — while Jobs was the talker — he had the vision and the ability to market the new company.